 1.1 Acquisition channel

 As mentioned above, the results of a special tracking method are shown under "Acquisition channel".
-This tracking method is a new feature that has been introduced as standard in Prescreen for many channels.
-Due to its exceptional reliability and precision, we recommend that you primarily use this new method for collecting and analyzing your data.
+Due to its exceptional reliability and precision, we recommend that you primarily use this method for collecting and analyzing your data.
 In contrast to the HTTP referrer and manual source input, this avoids the risk of losing valuable data due to manipulation of internet browsers (such as automatic deletion of UTM parameters or cookies).

 - XING job ads